iAlperenS/SafeCaptcha/README.md

 ---

-Made with ❤️ by iAlperenS & cagatay_seper
+Made with ❤️ by iAlperenS & cagatay36seper
 ---
 Contact: alperendevv@gmail.com